andyhopp/eShopOnWeb/README.md

 ### Viewing our Windows-based Web Application

-After our CloudFormation stack has launched, the latest version of our code will be deployed.

 The initial version is built for the Windows operating system running on Intel x86_64 processors using SQL Server as the database engine.
 Let's connect to the Web application using the URL for the load balancer created by the stack.

-You can find the URL to use by navigating to the details for our `cpu-workshop` CloudFormation stack and clicking the `Outputs` tab.
+Navigate back to the CloudFormation Outputs tab.
 The name of the output parameter containing the URL is `AlbUrlForx86`, and we can access the site by clicking the hyperlink.

 If you scroll to the bottom of the home page, you will see a line that indicates the CPU architecture _(currently x64)_ and database engine _(currently SQL Server)_.